 It comes as part of the Tableau Creator license, so, since 2018 to have a licensing has been bucketed into three broad areas creating exploring and viewing and again Tableau Creator is the person who can create data sources.

-We work across the Spectrum from everything from Fortune 500 to amid Market, you’ll almost certainly recognize many of those nameplates.
-They’re solving business problems across different Industries and functional areas from ranging from the office of Finance to sales and marketing manufacturing operations.
-HR and IT our team here at Centaurus is both large enough to meet your business objectives and yet small enough to provide personalized attention a couple of great free assets here that you should take a look at and potentially bookmark.
+We work across the spectrum from everything from Fortune 500 to mid-markets, you’ll almost certainly recognize many of those nameplates.
+They’re solving business problems across different Industries and functional areas from ranging from the office of finance to sales and marketing manufacturing operations.
+HR and IT our team here at senturus is both large enough to meet your business objectives and yet small enough to provide personalized attention a couple of great free assets here that you should take a look at and potentially bookmark.

 Technologies and then the last one that we have on the in the in the near term is Cognos framework manager versus data modules.
 We’re doing a really fascinating comparison of those two technologies.

-So go ahead to events and sign up for that and I’d be remiss if I didn’t mention our complete bi training we provide training in the top three major be high platforms IBM Cognos analytics Power BI and Tableau or ideal for organizations, especially Multiples of those platforms or those moving from one to the other based upon the breadth and depth of knowledge that our trainers have in multiple platforms.
+So go ahead to events and sign up for that and I’d be remiss if I didn’t mention our complete BI training we provide training in the top three major be high platforms IBM Cognos Analytics, Power BI and Tableau.
+Ideal for organizations, especially multiples of those platforms or those moving from one to the other based upon the breadth and depth of knowledge that our trainers have in multiple platforms.
 We offer tailored group sessions one to one or one too few mentoring instructor-led online courses as well as self-paced e-learning so we can provide those trainings and many modes.
 It can mix and match to suit your business needs and lastly some additional resources here.
 We provide hundreds of free resources on our website.
 We’ve been committed to sharing our box.

 There’s one that I noticed here where a gentleman asked about modularizing some of the steps in a flow so they can be reused to have any comments on that one.
 Well any step can be can be saved and documented along the way so you can reuse it.

-Well, you see that I didn’t get a chance to read that that was that came up when we were when I was doing my slides here.
 So you have Cognos a mini govern data sources cubes framework packages Dynamic cubes.
-Can you explain what data sources the Senturus analytics connector will allow us to connect to well?
+Can you explain what data sources the Senturus Analytics Connector will allow us to connect to?
 Thanks Trevor.
-We do offer a product that he mentions here called the Senturus analytics connector.
+We do offer a product that he mentions here called the Senturus Analytics Connector.

-So if you’re interested in that, it’s a great if you’re familiar with the Gartner term bimodal bi where you have kind of a coexistence strategy if you will between tools like Cognos and or Tableau and or Power BI the connector might be a good A good solution for you to leverage all that great metadata.
+So if you’re interested in that, it’s a great if you’re familiar with the Gartner term bimodal BI where you have kind of a coexistence strategy if you will between tools like Cognos and or Tableau and or Power BI the connector might be a good solution for you to leverage all that great metadata.

 One more, I’ll now take care of real quick.
 Here’s from Sonya on adding more data to an Excel sheet.
 So yes, if you don’t have the connector piece, you would have to rerun the flow when the new data comes in, but that’s the big advantage of having the connector connected up with your server is that you can schedule these flows.

-So you wouldn’t need to worry about republishing it all becomes automatic if Excel updates of the file updates, if your database updates that all happens automatically as part of the Nectar tool the Standalone prep Builder Standalone from confirm connector there.
+So you wouldn’t need to worry about republishing it all becomes automatic if Excel updates of the file updates, if your database updates that all happens automatically as part of the tool the standalone prep builder from confirm connector there.
 I would have to actually rerun the flow to get the new data into my output file.